ad4game/a4g-admob/README.md

 **Custom Event screen parameters**</br>
 **Class Name** : You can use the following parameters depending on the ad unit format of the mediation group.

-* Interstitial / Rewarded / Banner : com.ad4game.admobadapter
+* Interstitial / Rewarded / Banner / Native: com.ad4game.admobadapter.AdmobCustomEventManager

 **Parameter** : Ad4Game Unit ID